Umpire (Australian rules football): Types

 There are generally two goal umpires in each game at all levels, one at each end of the ground; occasionally, the use of two goal umpires at each end of the ground has been trialled.
-Goal umpires traditionally wore a white jacket, black trousers and a broad-brimmed hat, however caps and shirts have replaced the hats and jackets.
-The caps they wear are generally lime green or grey.
-They are the only umpires to wear a cap.
+Goal umpires traditionally wore a white jacket, black trousers and a broad-brimmed hat; however, in more recent times, caps and shirts have replaced the hats and jackets.
+They are the only umpires to wear headgear, their caps usually lime green or grey.